14 top multi-cloud management platforms for 2025 8 key steps of a cloud exit strategy

 • A managed private cloud extends the hosted option, where the provider additionally manages other services, such as identity management.

 • A virtual private cloud is a walled-off environment in a public cloud where workloads are isolated from other customers but still run on multi-tenant servers.
-An extension of this concept involves on-premises infrastructure that is controlled by the cloud provider; examples include AWS Outposts, Azure Stack and Google Anthos.
+An extension of this concept involves on-premises infrastructure that's controlled by the cloud provider.
+Examples include AWS Outposts, Azure Stack and Google Cloud Anthos.

 Advantages of using cloud infrastructure

-Using a cloud infrastructure presents several benefits for customers compared with procuring and managing in-house infrastructure.
-Of these benefits, cost and security are particular advantages for using a public cloud provider.
+Using cloud infrastructure presents several benefits for customers compared with procuring and managing in-house infrastructure, including the following:

 • Flexibility.
 Customers can procure resources that are rapidly accessible and self-manage the resources to better align to business needs.
 This is particularly valuable to burst on-premises workloads into the cloud to utilize extra resources.

 • Reliability.
-Cloud providers' expansive infrastructure and redundancy options through availability zones deliver reliability at a scale beyond any single customer's in-house resources.
+Cloud providers' expansive infrastructure and redundancy options through AZs deliver reliability at a scale beyond any single customer's in-house resources.
 Outages are rare but do occur, so customers should plan cloud usage based on their workloads' reliability and uptime requirements.

 • Security.
 Initial concerns about the security of public cloud resources have diminished.
 Cloud providers constantly invest in and improve their abilities to protect their infrastructure from security threats.
 Most cloud security issues can be traced to user misconfigurations of individual services, rather than external bad actors.